siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/ 2_Unix_Shell.md

 ***ls*** lists all the files which are visual in the current directory if you open the project_1 folder on your desktop.

-For complete listing of all the files it's better to run ***ls -a*** (which is  listing  --all and don't ignore entries starting with . all these are hiden files)
+For complete listing of all the files it's better to run ***ls -a*** (which is  listing  --all and don't ignore entries starting with . all these are hidden files)

 ```bash
 ls -a